 Forward exchange contracts: The fair value of forward exchange contracts (used for hedging purposes) is estimated by obtaining quotes from brokers.
 If appropriate, the Company would enter into forward exchange contracts to mitigate the impact of foreign exchange rate movements on the Company's operating results.
 It does not engage in speculation.
 Such foreign exchange contracts would offset losses and gains on the assets, liabilities and transactions being hedged.
 At December 31, 2004, the Company had open foreign exchange contracts to purchase \$5.8 million of foreign currencies.
 These contracts range in maturity from January 21, 2005 to June 23, 2005.
 The fair value of these instruments was a liability of \$0.6 million at December 31, 2004.
-The fair value of the open foreign exchange contracts at December 31, 2004.
-The fair value of the open foreign exchange contracts at December 31, 2004.
-The fair value of the open foreign exchange contracts at December 31, 2004.
+The fair value of the open foreign exchange contracts at December 31, 2003 was an asset of \$0.1 million.

 Interest rate swap agreements: The Company enters into interest rate swap agreements as a means to hedge its interest rate exposure on debt instruments.
 At December 31, 2004, the Company had 2 interest rate swaps with major financial institutions that effectively converted variable-rate debt to a fixed rate.
 One swap has a notional amount of \$20 million and the other swap has a notional amount of \$10 million.
 These swap agreements were under three-year terms which expired in January 2005, whereby the Company pays 4.50% and receives a three-month LIBOR rate plus 45 basis points.
 The fair value of these instruments was determined based on the present value of the estimated future net cash flows using implied rates in the applicable yield curve as of the valuation date.
-The fair value of these instruments was a liability of approximately \$0.1 million at \$1.0 million at December 31, 2004 and December 31, 2003, respectively.
+The fair value of these instruments was a liability of approximately \$0.1 million and \$1.0 million at December 31, 2004 and December 31, 2003, respectively.